C1-SoftwareEngineeringSummit/NewsfeedUI/StepByStepInstructions.md

+# NewsfeedUI
+In this workshop we'll be building a basic news app that will display different categories of news articles and allow users to view details on each article.
+Our main interface will be a vertically scrolling list containing horizontal scroll views for different categories (sports, health, business, etc.).
+Throughout this workshop, we'll primarily explore how to build composable views that we can put together to create more complex views.
+We'll also explore how to navigate between views.

+> **Insert gif or picture of finished app**

+## Getting Set Up for API Calls
+If you want this app to work with real API calls, make sure to get a [News API development key](https://newsapi.org/docs/get-started).
+This will allow the app to fetch real data.
+But if you don't have a key, don't worry - this workshop is also set up so that you can use mock data without an API key.

+However, if you do get a key, make sure to open up the `Constants.swift` file under the `Constants` group, and replace the `static let APIKey` empty string with your personal key.

+> **insert an image of the Constants.swift file with the api key here**

+## Pre-Made Files
+In this workshop, there are a few pre-made files that we'll be using to make things a little easier.

+The first file is `Constants.swift`.
+If you have a personal API key to use, you've probably already looked at this file.
+It's not very complicated, just a place to keep a few constants that are used throughout the rest of the workshop.

+Next is `APIResponse.swift`.
+In this file, you'll find the classes `NewsArticle` and `NewsApiResponse`.
+These are the data models for our app. `NewsArticle` represents a single article, and `NewsApiResponse` represents a response from the News API, which contains many different `NewsArticle`s.

+`Models.swift` contains a class called `NewsFeed`.
+This class will fetch and store all of the different news articles from the API.
+It has a property for each different category of news (`general`, `sports`, `health`, `entertainment`).
+These properties are arrays of `NewsArticle`s corresponding to the different categories.
+As you can see, `NewsFeed` is an `ObservableObject`.
+An `ObservableObject` will publish announcements when it's values have changed so that SwiftUI can react to those changes and update the user interface.
+The properties in this class (`general`, `sports`, `health`, `entertainment`) are all marked as `@Published`, which tells SwiftUI that these properties should trigger change notifications.
+Later on in the workshop, you'll see how these properties are used to reactively display news articles, but if you want to read more about this topic, [this is a good place to start](https://www.hackingwithswift.com/quick-start/swiftui/observable-objects-environment-objects-and-published). `NewsFeed` also contains a `static var sampleData`, which is just a sample API response that we will use to test our app throughout the workshop.

+Lastly, we have `RemoteImage.swift`.
+This class defines a `View` called `RemoteImage` that will download and display an image from any URL that you provide to it.
+The implementation details are a bit out of the scope of this tutorial, but we will at least see how to use this `View` later on in the workshop.

 # Displaying Featured Articles
-Now, we'll create a view that can display multiple featured articles in a "carousel" (or page view).
+The first thing that we'll do in this workshop is create a view that can display multiple featured articles in a "carousel" (or page view).
 Users will be able to swipe left and right to view different featured articles, and a page control at the bottom will display the current page in the form of highlighted dots.

 > ** INSERT IMAGE OR GIF HERE OF THE CAROUSEL **